Panama Canal Railway: Construction

 Cholera, yellow fever, and malaria took a deadly toll on workers.
 Despite the company's constant importation of high numbers of new workers, there were times when progress stalled for simple lack of workers.
+The worst year was 1852.
+Cholera swept along the line after the arrival of a boat from New Orleans.
+Nearly all of chief engineer George Totten's staff died, 51 in total, including engineers, surveyors, and draftsmen.
+Founding owner John Lloyd Stephens, the only one of the founders who spent time in Panama, died of malaria.
+Thirty-year old Army Captain Ulysses S. Grant was leading his 4th Infantry regiment, consisting of several hundred soldiers and their wives and children, across the isthmus to California for garrison duty, when they were struck by cholera.
+More than 150 of his party died of the disease in the crossing.
+In later years he would talk more of the horrors he had seen in Panama than any of the battles he had fought in.

 All supplies and nearly all foodstuffs had to be imported from thousands of miles away, greatly adding to the cost of construction.
 Laborers came from the United States, the Caribbean Islands, and as far away as Ireland, India, China, and Australia.

 After almost 20 months of work, the Panama Railroad had laid about 8 mi of track and had spent about $1,000,000 to cross the swamps to Gatún.
-The project's fortunes turned in November 1851 – just as they were running out of the original $1,000,000 – when two large paddle steamers, the SS Georgia and the SS Philadelphia, with about 1,000 passengers, were forced to shelter in Limón Bay, Panama, owing to a hurricane in the Caribbean.
+The project's fortunes turned in November 1851 – just as they were running out of the original $1,000,000 – when two large paddle steamers, the SS Georgia and the SS Philadelphia, with about 1,000 passengers, were forced to shelter in Bahía Limón, Panama, owing to a hurricane in the Caribbean.
 Since the railroad's docks had been completed by this time and rail had been laid 8 mi up to Gatún on the Chagres River, it was possible to unload the ships' cargoes of emigrants and their luggage and transport them by rail, using flatcars and gondolas, for at least the first part of their journey up the Chagres River on their way to Panama City.
 Desperate to get off the ships and across the isthmus, the gold seekers paid $0.50 per mile and $3.00 per 100 pounds of luggage to be hauled to the end of the track.
 This infusion of money saved the company and made it possible to raise more capital to make it an ongoing moneymaker.
 The company's directors immediately ordered passenger cars, and the railway began passenger and freight operations with about 40 mi of track still to be laid.
 Each year it added more and more track and charged more for its services.
 This greatly boosted the value of the company's franchise, enabling it to sell more stock to finance the remainder of the project, which took more than $8,000,000 and cost 5,000 to 10,000 workers' lives to complete.